Snomo1/Snake_game/README.md

-# Very simple snake game coded using python
+# Simple Collision detection used in this snake game
+# Coded in Python

 ## Gameplay